Copyediting vs Proofreading

 An important factor in how many errors will get missed by your editor really depends on how clean the manuscript is when it first arrives on our desk.
 The Chartered Institute of Editing and Proofreading (CIEP) says, “a good copyeditor picks up 80% of errors; a good proofreader picks up 80% of what’s left.”
 That would bring the concluding percentage to about 96% of errors that were caught and corrected.
 That sounds pretty good, right?

 Let’s take a look at what that number really means.
 If you start with 100 errors and decide to have your manuscript copyedited and proofread (good choice!), theoretically you should only have about 4 remaining errors when both editing phases are completed.
-However, if you decide to only have one of these services performed, you’re looking at 20 errors remaining.
+However, if you decide to only have one of these services performed, you’re looking at about 20 errors remaining.

 Now, let’s be realistic.
-When you are putting thousands of words on paper (or the screen), you’re likely to have many more than just 100 errors.
+When you are putting thousands of words on paper (or on screen), you’re likely to have much more than just 100 errors.
 How do those numbers change if, for example, you start with 2,000 errors?
 While your copyeditor should catch about 1,600 of those, they will also likely miss about 400 errors.
 That’s pretty substantial!
 If you have a proofreader look it over after your copyeditor, you’re still looking at about 80 remaining errors (but now 1,920 have been caught and corrected!).

 While I strive to have a higher rate of corrected errors than 80% (that seems low!), this is exactly why I highly recommend having a separate proofreader look over the final product after your copyeditor completes their round.
-Just as how you get too familiar with your own work to be able to edit it completely by yourself, your editor could also become complacent with your manuscript if they are touching it too many times.
+Just like how you get too familiar with your own work to be able to edit it completely by yourself, your editor could also become complacent with your manuscript if they are touching it too many times.
 A fresh set of eyes greatly improves the number of errors caught and corrected.

 How Can You Limit Errors?